lucas-m17/mydevtool/README.md

 sent request to connect new one
 ```
 if you would like to generate OTP automatically, try two-factor authentication agent, [the agent](`https://github.com/rsc/2fa`) is I'm used currently.
-- check out your https://pritunl.17.media/ site to apply to 2fa key
+- check out your https://pritunl.17.media/ site to apply the 2fa key
 ```sh
 $ go get -u rsc.io/2fa
 $ 2fa -add serv1